 Preparing for D-Day

-The men of the Royal Ulster Rifles were aware they were part of something big but rumours in April 1944 indicated they were bound for North Africa.
-By May, they were on their way to Droxford, Hampshire to join up with around two and a half million other men assembling for Operation Overlord.
+The men of 2nd Battalion Royal Ulster Rifles were aware they were part of something big but rumours in April 1944 indicated they were bound for North Africa.
+By May, they were on their way to Droxford, Hampshire, England to join up with around 2,500,000 other troops assembling for Operation Overlord.